Federal Bureau of Investigation (F.B.I.)

-- Adapted Out/Death by Adaptation (Type 2)/Killed Offscreen: Because of the traumatic Enforced Method Acting Scott Glenn went through in the filming of Silencenote , he refused to return.
-Crawford was written out of Hannibal and a deleted scene establishes that he died between movies, instead of near the end of the book.
+- Because of the traumatic Enforced Method Acting Scott Glenn went through in the filming of Silencenote , he refused to return.
+Crawford was written out of Hannibal and a deleted scene establishes that he died between movies (becoming a Death by Adaptation, Type 2), instead of near the end of the book.
 It's also the reason the role got recast with Harvey Keitel for Red Dragon.

 - Badass Bookworm: As Hannibal recognizes when he sends him a John Donne poem, but he's also a fearsome and admired FBI agent.

 - The Cassandra: Much of his warnings especially for Clarice not to give into Hannibal's questions about her personal life, are ignored.

 - Cynical Mentor: Clarice is a Wide-Eyed Idealist when in Silence of the Lambs, while Crawford is her embittered Foil.

 - A Father to His Men: Especially to Starling, he does try to take care of her but often struggles, but he is concerned for her welfare.

 - Four-Temperament Ensemble: Phlegmatic.

 - Guile Hero: As befitting the severity of his position, Crawford needs to be manipulative at times, but it's almost always in service of justice.

 - Married to the Job: Notice the used pillow on the couch when Clarice walks into his office note .